.NET 4 Baby Steps: Part XII - Numbers

 Console.WriteLine(c5);

-// Instantiate a complex number from its polar coordinates.
+// Instantiate from polar coordinates.

-Complex c6 = Complex.FromPolarCoordinates(10, .524);
+Complex c6 = Complex.FromPolarCoordinates(10, 0.524);

 Console.WriteLine(c6);